New commercial and residential developments often displace prairie dogs, causing them to wander into areas that are inappropriate habitat.

 - Seal entrances to crawl spaces and basements.

-If you encounter a prairie or massasauga rattlesnake (the only poisonous snakes in Colorado), simply back off.
+If you encounter a prairie, massasauga or midget faded rattlesnake (the only venomous snakes in Colorado), simply back off.
 The snake senses your presence by your body heat and movement.
 In Colorado, rattlesnakes may be legally killed if they pose a threat.
 All other snakes are classified as nongame wildlife and are protected by law.

 Keep skunks out of house foundations and basements by burying wire mesh 18 inches underground around these structures, or by using concrete or sheet metal to seal likely access points.